MarcelBlockchain/eslint-prettier-airbnb-react/README.md

 # ESLint/Prettier & Standards's Style Guide for React Apps

+This script follows this [tutorial](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) by Jeffrey Zhen, with some modifications.
+I'm open for pull requests, since this config works for me, but maybe not for all setups.

 **Make sure you `npm init`, or at least have a _package.json_ file before proceeding!**

 ## Installation